Center for Innovation in Teaching and Learning

 About The CITL Staff

-The CITL operates under the direction of the Senior Advisor for Undergraduate Education in Academic Affairs.
+The Center for Innovation in Teaching and Learning operates under the direction of the Assistant Vice President for Faculty Affairs in Academic Affairs.

 Bethany Nelson, Senior Theatre Educator-in-Residence, Performing Arts